On top local cohomology modules, Matlis duality and tensor products: Matlis duality and tensor products

-Hence, by Grothendieck's vanishing Theorem, we have the isomorphism $H^d_{\fa} (R) \cong H^d_{\fa} (R/0:_R <x>)$.
+Hence, by Grothendieck's Vanishing Theorem, we have the isomorphism $H^d_{\fa} (R) \cong H^d_{\fa} (R/0:_R <x>)$.

-\item[(b)] Now we give conditions that Cohen-Macaulayness of $D(H^d_{\fa} (R))$ fails.
-Let $(R,\fm)$ be a complete local ring, $d \geq 3$ and $\fb$ be a one-dimensional ideal containing a regular element $x$ of $R$ (part one guarantees the existence of a regular element of $R$).
-Then, it implies the following short exact sequence
+(2) Now, we give conditions that Cohen-Macaulayness of $D(H^d_{\fa} (R))$ fails.
+Let $(R,\fm)$ be a complete local ring, $d \geq 3$ and $\fb$ be a one-dimensional ideal containing a regular element $x$ of $R$ (part (1) guarantees the existence of such an element).
+Then, it implies the following long exact sequence